Getting Started with SoTL

 by Colleen M. Kuusinen, Assistant Director for SoTL

-Like all good research, a SoTL study begins with an observation of a phenomenon.
-In this case, this phenomenon has been happening in your classroom(s).
-Perhaps you’re unsure why it’s happening, or maybe you’re pretty sure you can explain why – but have you systematically collected data to support your explanation?
+As you think about this problem, what is it that you want to know more about?
+Perhaps you’re unsure why something is happening in your classroom, or maybe you’re pretty sure you can explain why – but have you systematically collected data to support your explanation?
 Are you relying on largely anecdotal evidence, perhaps without realizing it?
+If you've ever found yourself saying, "I think that worked" about your teaching, then you might be in this latter category.

 - In your teaching, describe a strategy, activity or learning sequence you feel strongly “works” or “doesn’t work.”
 What reason(s) do you have for reaching this conclusion?
 What evidence would you need to prove to your department chair once and for all that this strategy does or does not work so that it can be widely adopted or abandoned?